 Being a college student is hard enough.
 If you’re an “undeclared” student, things don’t get much easier.
 You constantly have people asking what are you going to do with your life, and oftentimes you ask yourself that very same question.

-This article will give you five areas of study that you can consider if you’re an undeclared major in school.
+This article will give you five career ideas that you can consider if you’re an undeclared major in school.

 An English major is obviously a great major for people who like to read and write.
 But an English degree doesn’t mean automatic entry into the Wal-Mart door greeter industry.